thi-ng/umbrella-docs-temp/transducers.fill.md

 ## fill() function

 Reducer which starts filling array with results from given `start` index (default: 0).
-Use `fillN()` for typed array targets (same impl, but provides correct result type).
+Use  for typed array targets (same impl, but provides correct result type).

 <b>Signature:</b>